1876 Scotland v Wales football match: Team selection

-For the final squad, Kenrick appointed himself as captain and selected six players from his own club, Druids, including Dr. Daniel Grey who was born in Scotland but had moved to Wales after obtaining his medical licence to open a practice in Ruabon.
+For the final squad, Kenrick appointed himself as captain and selected six players from his own club, Druids, including Daniel Grey who was born in Scotland but had moved to Wales after obtaining his medical licence to open a practice in Ruabon.
 Two players from local rivals, Wrexham, and one from English club Oswestry were also selected.
 Usk-born William Evans, who played for the Oxford University team was the only player from South Wales selected, with the others all from North Wales other than John Hawley Edwards.
 He had been born in Shrewsbury and previously represented the England national football team in 1874.
 Edwards was a fellow solicitor and member of the Shropshire Wanderers.
 The Thomson brothers, goalkeeper David and forward George were also born in England but resided in Wales, the former was a captain in the Royal Denbighshire Militia.
 In Scotland, there was considerable interest in the team that would be arriving to play in the match, newspapers reporting that Beaumont Jarrett and Thomas Bridges Hughes may feature for the Welsh side.

 All eleven players selected for Wales were amateurs, comprising "two lawyers, a timber merchant, a student, a soldier, a stonemason, a physician, a miner, a chimney sweep, an office worker and an insurance company employee".

 Like the Welsh, the Scots fielded six players from one club (Queens Park) and three of their players were making their international debut: James Lang, Robert W. Neill and Moses McNeil.
 The latter was the brother of three-time capped Henry McNeil, who was also named in the team.
 Lang had lost the sight in one eye while working at a shipyard.
 The majority of the squad from their 3–0 victory over England three weeks earlier was retained.
 Both teams played a 2–2–6 formation; i.e. two full-backs, two half-backs and six forwards.